vaadin/flow/.github/ISSUE_TEMPLATE.md

 Only use GitHub issues for bugs and feature requests.
-For general support from the community, see https://vaadin.com/forum
+For general support from the community, see https://vaadin.com/forum or https://gitter.im/vaadin/flow

 NOTE: Issues concerning certain component should go to the corresponding components repository.